 Sometimes it is tricky to get a thing to display in the correct way in both the online help and the compiled RST.
 This is often due to the complex interaction between backslashes and backticks in RST.
-In particular, in several places we need to use in RST a syntax such as
+In particular, in several places we need to use in RST a syntax such as this is a paragraph containing the word |''D''isarm| just in the middle and later in the file we define a substitution directive

-'''

 ''D''\isarm

-'''

-If this appeared directly in the help file, then the online help parser would display a spurious backslash character \ before the i letter.
+If this appeared directly in the help file, then the online help parser would display a spurious backslash character $\$ before the i letter.
 It would be quite complicated to instruct it to parse backslashes using the full RST syntax.
-Instead, we adopt the following workaround: we write and later in the file we define a substitution directive
+Instead, we adopt the following workaround: we write